riotkit-org/k3s-space-harbor/README.md

 - CoreDNS + Flannel: Networking
 - Embedded service load balancer (Rancher's Klipper Load Balancer)
 - SQLite3 (can be replaced with etcd, there is a migration possibility)
-- WireGuard VPN (if wanting to use VPN)

 **Of choice:**
 - Cluster management: ArgoCD connected with a single "cluster-wide" GIT repository.
 Components synchronized on-click